Poltesco: Demise of the serpentine industry

 Notably, the Poltesco Marble Company omitted the word ′serpentine′ from its name.
 A water wheel, built by Mr Toy of Helston, was completed in 1881 and according to The Cornishman newspaper the large showroom was ″well worth a visit and was filled with carvings of all sorts, shapes, sizes and values″.
 By 1883 the factory had reduced its workforce to twenty men and three boys, and the products were smaller and less grand, although another report in The Cornishman newspaper stated that the showrooms were well worth a visit.

-There was a number of factors for the demise of the industry.
+There were a number of factors for the demise of the industry.
 The serpentine rock used for carving came from small seams within a larger mineral complex, and the search for unflawed large pieces of rock exhausted the small quarries, which raised costs.
-Fashions change, serpentine was no longer a novelty and its poor weathering qualities made it unsuitable for outside use.
+Fashions changed, serpentine was no longer a novelty and its poor weathering qualities made it unsuitable for outside use.
 In 1893 the company was wound up due to falling demand, and the uninsured loss at sea of finished products.
 Machinery of value was sold off, and the buildings were abandoned, to leave walkers on the coastal footpath to view a post-industrial landscape.
 During the First World War, some of the buildings were requisitioned as a carpenter's workshop and children's playroom.
 The water wheel remained in use for chaffing until 1917, when it was removed.
 Between the wars the site was considered for a holiday camp, and some of the works were partially demolished in 1923 with explosives.
 Carleon House was leased to the manager Herbert Cohen in 1889, and his daughter bought it and lived there until 1947.
 The house and valley now belong to the National Trust.

 Remains can still be seen on the shore of Carleon Cove along with the roofless capstan from the fishing industry.